callysto/training-manual-live/nbviewers.md

 # Notebook Binders, Pullers and Viewers

-**Binder:** To use Binder, go to this site <https://mybinder.org/> and paste in a copy of your githib repo with your notebooks.
+**Binder:** To use Binder, go to this site <https://mybinder.org/> and paste in a copy of your Github repo with your notebooks.
 Read the notes on the site to figure out how to make this work.
 For instance, you need a file called requirements.txt that lists the Python packages that are needed to run.

 Mybinder will give you something to copy, that looks like this: